joshstephenson/Wordle-Solver/README.md

 ```

 ## Contributions
 If you use this or would like to contribute, feel free to fork, contact me or submit a PR.
-Please note: I am not interested in solutions that precompute the best path for every word and cache them.
-I don't find solutions of that kind very compelling.